kazunori279/bigquery-fluentd-docker-sample/README.md

 </match>
 ```

-Since you are running the GCE instance within the same GCP project of BigQuery dataset, you don't have to copy any private key file to the GCE instance for OAuth2 authentication. ` "#{ENV['GCP_PROJECT']}"` refers to your project id passed through the environment variable.
+Since you are running the GCE instance within the same GCP project of BigQuery dataset, you don't have to copy any private key file to the GCE instance for OAuth2 authentication. ` "#{ENV['GCP_PROJECT']}"` refers to your project id passed through the environment variable you gave as an argument when starting the docker container.

+You can also use fluentd to send data from compute instances running outside of
+the project, or outside of GCE entirely.
+To authorize the fluentd BigQuery plugin, you will need the
+private key and email for a Google API [Service Account](https://developers.google.com/accounts/docs/OAuth2ServiceAccount).

+- Go to your project in the Developer Console and open the Credentials section
+  of APIs & auth project console.
+- Choose to "Create new Client ID" and choose "Service Account"
+- Download the install the private key with fluentd on the host, and use the
+  account email in the [fluentd plugin settings](https://github.com/kaizenplatform/fluent-plugin-bigquery#authentication).
+- Note that this service account has access to the resources of the project, so
+  it should only be distributed on trusted machines.

 ## Cleaning Up